 - Connect your social media so users can connect with you from anywhere online

 WordPress is a great resource, but it only works optimally if you know how to use it.
 A developer can implement different themes on different pages,

-Where To Find A WordPress Developer
+Where To Hire A WordPress Developer

-With that said, are you wondering how to find a WordPress developer?
+With that said, are you wondering how to hire a WordPress developer?
 At Goodie Website, we work with WordPress developers with extensive experience.
 Our team can work on front and backend functionality to encompass all aspects of your website project.
 We work with businesses and individual clients to ensure they are involved every step of the way and that the final result is what they are looking for.
 To get started on your next project, reach out to us.